You should have at least:

 The 64 bit Apertis images use the Generic Distro Configuration Concept from u-boot.
 Unfortunately this is not currently supported by the standard Renesas u-boot, as such at least u-boot needs to be updated.

-At the time of this writing most R-Car boards are still early production, this unfortunately means different IPL/DRAM setup versions (part of the arm-trusted-firmare Renesas repository) are needed for boards depending on the time of productions.
-As such Apertis doesn't currently supply builds for those components (hence the requirement to already have that setup).
+R-Car boards are shipped with different IPL/DRAM setup versions (part of the arm-trusted-firmare Renesas repository) depending on the time of productions.
+Apertis doesn't currently supply builds for those components (hence the requirement to already have that setup).
 The following instructions assume an IPL and Secure monitor revision newer than 1.0.10

 To flash u-boot, first determine if the current revision is new enough; The output show below is revision 1.0.12 on a StarterKit Pro: